natReinum/42_CheatSheet/README.md

 ## You can always submit your ideas to add in here

+## ⭐ If you liked this repo, give us a star ⭐

 ## DON'T PING ANY CONTRIBUTORS OF THIS PROJECT.

 Be kind, we are all learning here!